 Step 1: Request a list of fines

-Write to or visit Fines Victoria to ask for a list of all your unpaid fines.
+If you do not know what fines you have, you should contact Fines Victoria to ask for a list of all your unpaid fines.
 Fines Victoria may take a few weeks to get back to you.
-Depending on the fines you have, you may also be able to get a list of your unpaid fines online from Fines Victoria.
+Our self-help kits contain a template letter you can send to Fines Victoria to request a list of your fines.

 Step 2: Get a report